trashbirdecology/luisdva.github.io/_posts/2018-02-14-Tidyeval-pdf-hell.md

 Assuming that:

-> the NA values in the table only correspond to the rows with broken-up values,
+> the NA values in the table only correspond to the rows with broken-up values
 > the broken-up values can be matched with regex

 this function will glue the two value fragments together and get rid of the extra row (via a hacky fill-then-slice operation).

 Let’s try it out.

-After loading the tidyverse packages and rlang, we’ll create the above table, define the unbreak_vals function, and use it – matching the rows that start out with numbers with the regex.
+After loading the _tidyverse_ set of packages and _rlang_, we’ll create the above table, define the "unbreak_vals" function, and use it – matching the rows that start out with numbers with the regex.

 {% highlight r %}